 While the clip and curve pole architecture makes the Clip Flashlight 2 look like a freestanding tent, it isn’t.
 The inner tent requires a minimum of four corner stakes.

-Unfortunately the stakes provided with the Clip Flashlight 2 Tent are terrible and bend easily if you pound them in with a rock or a wooden mallet.
+Unfortunately, the stakes provided with the Clip Flashlight 2 Tent are terrible and bend easily if you pound them in with a rock or a wooden mallet.
 You’ll want to replace them with something much more durable like an MSR Groundhog stake.
-This is disappointing because the hardware included with other Sierra Designs tents I’ve reviewed recently (Lightning FL 2 and the High Route FL 2) has been so much better than what many other manufacturers normally include with their tents.
+This is disappointing because the hardware included with other Sierra Designs tents I’ve reviewed recently has been so much better than what many other manufacturers normally include with their tents.

 When the front door is closed, it creates a large vestibule for gear storage…although storing gear there blocks entry and exit to the tent.
 The door closes with two side zippers, but it also has side velcro patches along the zipper tracks to “pat” it closed if you want to avoid making noise.
 However, the door is suboptimal if it’s been raining, the door is closed, and you want to get out of the tent.
 You’re going to get wet when you open one side of the door to exit and it brushes against your clothes.
 That’s true of just about any vestibule though.